JerriAAhonen/endless-archer/README.md

 - Settings get saved aswell

 ### Project composition
 [Art] - All 3D model made by me
-[Audio] - From Pixabay and OVANI sound (free/bought assets) [Plugins] - Plugins from the Unity Asset Store, mostly used during prototyping [butler] - This is normally a separate project that I add as a submodule to every Unity project, but it's added directly for simplicitys sake
+[Audio] - From Pixabay and OVANI sound (free/bought assets)
+[Plugins] - Plugins from the Unity Asset Store, mostly used during prototyping
+[butler] - This is normally a separate project that I add as a submodule to every Unity project, but it's added directly for simplicitys sake

 ### Installation

 Download the zip file that's appropriate for your operating system.
 Double-click the downloaded zip file to open it in your file explorer or zip program (e.g., WinZip, WinRAR).
 Right-click in the middle of the opened window and select "Extract All".
 Choose an installation location of your choice.
-Finally, run the game from the folder you extracted it to
+Finally, run the game from the folder you extracted it to.